BridgetKhursheed/Stuff/AutomaticPoetry.md

 I work in the entering gust.
 I wake.
 I like to listen to listen to listen to **listen to my heart**! said I work in the dungeons there had I work in flames.
 I wake.
 I like a hideous-- of the courage to the pit.
 I was now I dared-- oh, and why not; their ears that cannot!

 I work in the middle of the Queen.
 I wake..
 I won't indeed, the owls; it only to turn into a long silence, to your little boy!
-He sought the owls; it is a dreamy delirious fight: I weep.
+He sought the owls; it is a **dreamy delirious fight**: I weep.
 I weep.
 He sought the night and why not; their heads off?

 I work in half with me on ether and **hit the TV set**.
 I gave him a maniac would lock me.
 I advise you to the blood!
 Don't try it is your chest, sun, I wake.
 What kind of a stainless-steel hunting knife with a giddy, to listen to listen to rip his lungs out on top!